fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack-manipulation.md

 37 51 pop
 ```

-Leaves the operand stack containing the value `37`.
+This leaves the operand stack containing the value `37`.

 ### dup
 To duplicate the top element on the operand stack use the `dup` operator.